TimoBl/Surface_Repository/readme.md

 ```

 We also have the results which were extracted directly from the surface (results_surf.csv), and the ones from the segmentation and direct (results_direct.csv)

-## Stitcher Results

-* for the cerebellum and the outer hull it's better to reconstruct them with Stitcher
-* the tracings can easily be accessed in the JSON file, and you can filter the regions of interests using the Name tag (GM, WM, EXP, CEREBELLUM, OUTER)
-* tracings might include too many points for Stitcher, so might be worth to subsample them